tadesouaiaia/bridgePRS-website/docs/quikstart_result.md

 # Interpreting results

 The pipeline command used on the previous page runs the entire bridgePRS multi-ancestry analysis.
-Final model results are written to the directory ``prs-combined_AFR-EUR/`:
+Final model results are written to the directory `prs-combined_AFR-EUR/`, the important files are:

 File|Contents|
 :------------------------|:------------------------|